geertmeersman/telenet/README.md

 <details><summary>Show markdown code</summary>

 **Replace &lt;identifier&gt; by your Telenet identifier**

 (Only at 2 places)

+You can find your Telenet identifier by going to "/developer-tools/state" and you filter on internet_usage

 Attention: this example uses the following HACS Lovelace cards (so you will need to install these§ if you are planning to you the examples):